-When Steve finished school he got a job as a lathe operator at a factory in Sheffield, and out of working hours he spent his time playing his guitar.
+Steve finished school and got a job as a lathe operator and a four-year apprenticeship at a factory in Sheffield with G.E.C.
+Traction, and out of working hours he spent his time playing his guitar.
 “I had this old guitar that my dad gave me.
 That was my favourite thing”.
 He remembered.

-Later, at Stannington College he got talking to a young boy around his age about guitars as it turned out that they both played, and the boy, named Pete Willis, explained to Steve about his band and that they were considering adding a second guitarist so he invited Steve to come to a rehearsal.
+Later, while at Stannington College one day which he attend as part of his apprenticeship training he got talking to another young lad around his age about guitars as it turned out that they both played, and the boy, named Pete Willis, explained to Steve about his new band and that they were considering adding a second guitarist so he invited Steve to come to a rehearsal.
 However, Steve never showed up.
 Shortly after, he bumped into Pete again at a Judas Priest concert.
 Pete was there with Joe Elliott, the singer in his band.
 Pete once again offered Steve an invitation to come for a rehearsal and this time Steve fulfilled his promise.

 Pete and his band mates Joe Elliott (vocals), Rick Savage (bass) and Tony Kenning – who would later be replaced by Rick Allen – (drums) had called their band Def Leppard and were rehearsing in an old spoon factory building on Bramall Lane.
 Steve turned up at the spoon factory on January 29th 1978 and wasn’t overly impressed with the “real grotty shithole” that was their rehearsal room.
-They started out playing Lynyrd Skynyrd’s classic, Freebird, and Steve then proceeded to dazzle the others with his ability not only to play the song itself but also the lengthy solo at the end as well perfectly.
-It was at that moment that Steve became the second guitarist that Def Leppard was seeking.
+They started out playing Lynyrd Skynyrd’s classic, Freebird, and Steve proceeded to dazzle the others with his ability not only to play the entire song itself but also the lengthy solo at the end as well note for note.
+It was at that moment that Steve became the second guitarist that Def Leppard was seeking, completing the full 5-member line-up.
 Steve was impressed that Def Leppard was a band that wrote their own songs because all the previous bands he had been with had never even attempted to write their own material before.

 It wasn’t long before the other four Leppard’s realised how invaluable Steve had become to their band.